Next Best Action Needs Next Best Data

 Here’s a second important question to ask – if you believe that data is the problem, do you think the answer is a consolidated customer data foundation that is integrated with those analytic solutions?
 It isn’t.
 Complete customer data is a necessary foundation, but it contains an overwhelming amount of data that would flood the analytics tools.
 It will often contain contradictory and time-sensitive data points that may lead the analytic solutions astray.
 What is required is a Customer Insight System that leverages Artificial Intelligence to serve up Next Best Data (NBD) for each unique customer.
 From the 360 (a complete identity and relationship graph of customer and related data), Next Best Data utilizes analytics and Artificial Intelligence to determine the context of the usage; it then presents only relevant data for the moment and for the specific interaction that is occurring.
 Rather than analyzing the products a customer owns to determine that a rewards credit card should be offered, NBD takes in all Customer 360 data and understands relationship patterns, campaign responses from household members, allowing the Next Best Offer engine to correctly determine that a credit card offer will fail, but it is the right time to offer a brokerage account.
 Contextual data is the rocket fuel for Next Best Action, Next Best Offer, and your data-driven digital transformation.

-Many organizations that have invested significantly in analytics are now investing in Next Best Data and utilizing a new technology, a Customer 360 Insight system, to bring all data together and determine what is relevant, or contextual for each interaction, each offer, each action.
-A Customer 360 Insight system drives deeper customer analytics, omni-channel personalization at the individual level, and marketing transformations.
-Market analysts such as 451 Research are referring to this new class of software product as a “Customer Intelligence Platform.”
+Many organizations that have invested significantly in analytics are now investing in Next Best Data and utilizing new technology to bring all data together and determine what is relevant, or contextual for each interaction, each offer, each action.
+These new technologies drive deeper customer analytics, omni-channel personalization at the individual level, and marketing transformations.
+Market analysts such as 451 Research are referring to this new class of software product as customer intelligence systems or customer intelligence platforms.